 While descriptive health studies can first alert scientists and community members that an exposure may be a health hazard, analytical health studies can provide further evidence of an association between exposure and disease.
 Analytical health studies in environmental epidemiology involve comparing disease rates in a group of people with exposure to a contaminant with disease rates in a group of people without exposure.
 Below are some of the different types of analytical health studies that can be conducted in a community.

-type of study | Cross-Sectional Study (study of health and exposure at one point in time) |
+Cross-Sectional Study (study of health and exposure at one point in time) |

 questions that may be answered |